 b) ask the students to sit in a circle.
 Each student introduces her/himself and gives one interesting piece of information about himself.
 The next student repeats the name of the first, and the interesting fact, and then adds their own introduction : You’re Sergei and you once rode a camel in the desert.
 I’m Michelle and I have ten cats.
 Student three repeats the names and information of the first two before adding his/her own, and so on.
 The last person in the chain is the teacher, who repeats the names and information for the whole class.

-- For more advanced students, ask them their names and then list vertically on the board the initial of each name – S, M etc. Give students five minutes in pairs to brainstorm every adjective they can think of beginning with those letters – if possible give each pair a dictionary to consult.
+- For more advanced students, ask them their names and then list vertically on the board the initial of each name – S, M etc. Give students five minutes in pairs to brainstorm every positive adjective they can think of beginning with those letters.
 While they’re working think of a few positive ones yourself.
 Elicit their suggestions, and add your own if necessary.
 At the end, ask each student to choose one adjective beginning with the same letter as their name to describe themselves : Stupendous Sergei, Magnetic Michelle and so on.
 They can then write this on their name tents.